SharePoint/sp-dev-docs/docs/schema/elements-sps15xsdsearchset2.md

 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 8e44852a-b103-7037-5a06-e5a5559d6be8
-description: "This topic lists the elements in the schema_Microsoft.Office.Server.Search.Administration XML schema."
+description: Lists the elements in the schema_Microsoft.Office.Server.Search.Administration XML schema.
 ---

 # Elements (SPS15XSDSearchSet2)

+**Applies to:** SharePoint Server 2013

 This topic lists the elements in the **schema_Microsoft.Office.Server.Search.Administration** XML schema.